Glossary of religious and spiritual terms

 adultery, prostitution, and a few other sexual activities .
 They ended up with over 30 behaviors that they

-redefine as sexual orientations.
-2,3 This can insert confusion into legislation like bills to criminalize hate crimes motivated by sexual orientations.
+This can insert confusion into legislation like bills to criminalize hate crimes motivated by sexual orientations.
 As generally understood, such bills would protect heterosexuals, bisexuals, and homosexuals.
-However, if the TVC definition is used, it would also protect pedophiles, persons committing incest, and other criminal activities.
+However, if the TVC definition is used, it would also protect pedophiles, persons committing incest, and other criminal activities, and some very strange behaviors.
+Fortunately, this definition has never really been extensively used outside of the TVC.
 More details.

 - "Watchman Fellowship's Index of Cults and Religions: